-For adventurous skippers in Southern California, Catalina Island remains the most convenient and most enjoyable cruising destination available.
-Sure, if you’re financially independent or just quit your job, you may consider La Paz and the Sea of Cortez.
-For the rest of us, we’re more than happy to cross the channel and drop anchor for a long weekend in a protected bay on Catalina.
+For adventurous skippers in Southern California, Catalina Island is one of the most convenient and enjoyable cruising destination.
+Sure, if you’re financially independent or just quit your job, you could set sail for La Paz or the Sea of Cortez.
+But for the rest of us, we’re more than happy to cross the channel and drop anchor off beautiful Catalina Island.

 I live down in San Diego and dock my Newport 30 sailboat in Mission Bay, so the Catalina journey is a pretty long haul for me.
 It’s 73 nautical miles from the Mission Bay jetty till I reach a mooring ball in Avalon.
 I need to leave San Diego at 4 a.m. if I want to arrive in Avalon around sunset.
 For other boaters in Southern California, the crossing is much shorter.